python-trio/trio-amqp/docs/index.rst

 Welcome to asyncamqp's documentation
 ====================================

-Trio-amqp is a library to connect to an amqp broker.
-It uses trio under the hood.
+AsyncAmqp is a library to connect to an amqp broker.
+It uses anyio under the hood,  thus works with asyncio, trio or curio transparently.

 Limitations